 - Turn on SSO, and specify the provider

 - Enter the provider’ domains this group should support in the Automatically Accepted Domains section of the dialog.

 4. Scroll all the way down to the bottom and click the Update Group button to save the changes.

 Disabling SSO for the group

-This is as simple as logging onto an administrator account, going to the group settings, unchecking Group Single Signon, followed by clicking the Update Group button at the bottom of the dialog to save the change.
+This is as simple as logging onto an administrator account, going to the group settings, unselecting the SSO provider, followed by clicking the Update Group button at the bottom of the dialog to save the change.

 Members of the group will revert to their previous credentials.
 Users who had enabled 2-factor authentication will return to 2-factor authentication.
-Members added after SSO was enabled may not have an account password, and must reset their password (using the Forgot My Password option on the login screen) before they can log in.
+Members added after SSO was enabled may not have an account password, and will have to reset their password (using the Forgot My Password option on the login screen) before they can log in.

 Changing An Email Address in an SSO group

 Changing an email address becomes a little more complex, but it is still a straightforward process.